- Competitive Analysis

 How Law Firms Can Use Social Media as a Recruitment Tool

-Your ideal candidate is online.
+All lawyer marketing plans need to include social as a recruitment tool, because your ideal candidate is online.
 Specifically, (s)he’s on social media.
-If you really want to attract the best and the brightest or woo away prime candidates from competitors, you need to be active on the following platforms:
+If you really want to attract the best and the brightest or woo prime candidates away from competitors, you need to be active on the following platforms:

 LinkedIn: This is where the professionals come to play.
 If you want to be a serious contender online, you need to be on LinkedIn.
 Use it for networking, recruitment, and to share your law firm’s view on the profession.

-GlassDoor and Indeed: These aren’t one not many business owners are aware they need to be on.
+GlassDoor and Indeed: Many business owners aren’t aware they need to be on these platforms.
 The next generation of lawyers is online, and they don’t want to work somewhere they’ll regret.
 That’s why review platforms like GlassDoor have become so popular in job searches.
 Pew Research also found that vetting companies online is the number one resource reported in how job seekers found information about companies in their search (followed by connections with friends, professional connections, employment agencies, ads in print publications, and job fairs or other events).

-TO-DO: Take an inventory of your social channels and your social audience.
+TO-DO: Take an inventory of your social channels and your social audience from the perspective of a new recruit.
 What are they collectively saying?
 Would you want to work there?
 Are you accurately representing what it would be like to work for your practice?

 Step 0: Analyze Your Law Firm’s Online Competition